phalcon/documentation/docs/application-micro.md

 );
 ```

-You can also handle routes that have not been matched (404) with Middleware discussed below.
+Routes that have not been matched (404) can also be handled with Middleware, discussed below.

 ### HTTP methods
-The [Phalcon\Mvc\Micro][mvc-micro] application provides a set of methods to bind the HTTP method with the route it is intended to.
+The [Phalcon\Mvc\Micro][mvc-micro] application provides a set of methods to bind the HTTP method with the intended route:

 **delete**